dream-faster/finml-utils/PROJECT_START.md

 1. run brew install pre-commit
 2. run pre-commit install

-Search for `python-template` and change it everywhere to your `project-name`.
+Search for `finml-utils` and change it everywhere to your `project-name`.

 Under `src` change the name of your package `<packagename>`.